tgunrib/ml-chemistry/README.md

-This is the repository on a project looking at how to use machine learning models especially graphical neural networks and ensemble methods to predoct solubility.
+This is the repository on a project looking at how to use machine learning models especially graphical neural networks and ensemble methods to predict solubility.